shubhivijay01/Advance-Housing-Price-Prediction-EDA/README.md

 # Advance-Housing-Price-Prediction-EDA

 I have performed these pipelines only on train dataset not on test dataset.
-If you are making model then perform these same steps on test data too and then train your model on train dataset and find the accuracy on test dataset.
+If you are making a complete model then perform these same steps on test data too and then train your model using train dataset and then find the accuracy using test dataset.